heejipark/vibe-spongebob-todo/README.md

 ## 🛠️ Configuration

-### Google Calendar Integration
-To enable Google Calendar sync:

-1. Follow the setup guide in `GOOGLE_CALENDAR_SETUP.md`
-2. Add your Google Calendar credentials to the `.env` file
-3. Enable sync in the app settings

 ### Customization
 - **Theme Colors**: Modify CSS variables in `static/style.css`
 - **Database**: Change `DATABASE_URL` in `.env` for different databases